maxbechtold/dirt-rally-pace-notes/README.md

 # dirt-rally-pace-notes

-This repository collects transcriptions of DiRT Rally [2.0] pace notes, contributions welcome - see below.
+This repository collects transcriptions of DiRT Rally [2.0] pace notes, contributions welcome - [see below](#contribute).

 The pace note *system* can help rally beginners to better understand the co-driver calls.
 The pace note *transcriptions* enable co-op playing where one player drives the car and the other acts as the co-driver reading the notes: https://www.youtube.com/watch?v=BRZHE8-c-_c

 This project started after the release of the original DiRT Rally.
-It has been updated for DiRT Rally 2.0 (DR2).
+It has been updated for DiRT Rally 2.0.
 > This is how the differences in DR2 are given.

 The goal is to provide the game's pace notes as accurately as possible in a concise notation that people can read quickly and adapt to their needs or translate.
 In order to read the pace notes you should first take a look at the notation system below.